 I adore the creativity and challenges I encounter with photography—it’s truly a blend of art and science.

-When I’m not hanging out with brides and grooms, you’ll find me hanging out with my daughter, Zelda, and my husband, Jeff, styling photos for my fashion start-up, Fare Oak, writing the occasional article for Forbes, taking trapeze lessons and uncovering every vegan dessert in existence.
+When I’m not hanging out with brides and grooms, you’ll find me hanging out with my daughter, Zelda, and my husband, Jeff, remodeling our 1970s home in East Lansing, writing the occasional article for Forbes, taking trapeze lessons and sampling every amazing dessert possible.

 I’d love to hear from you.
 Find me on Twitter, send me a line through my contact page or give me a call (517-285-9776) to set up an appointment.
 You can also follow Allie Siarto Photography updates on Facebook.